openkamer/openkamer/README.md

 ### Debug toolbar

-Enable the django debug toolbar by uncommenting the django_toolbar related lines in `INSTALLED_APPS` and `MIDDLEWARE_CLASSES` in `website/settings.py`.
+Enable the django debug toolbar by uncommenting the django_toolbar related lines in `INSTALLED_APPS` and `MIDDLEWARE` in `website/settings.py`.

 ## CronJobs